Hollywood actors union board approves strike-ending deal as leaders tout money gains and AI rights

 The three-year contract agreement next goes to a vote from the union’s members, who are now learning what they earned through spending the summer and early fall on picket lines instead of film and television sets.
 That vote begins Tuesday and continues into December.

-Crabtree-Ireland said the deal “will keep the motion picture industry sustainable as a profession for working class performers” and will preserve “tens of thousands of jobs.”
+Crabtree-Ireland said the deal “will keep the motion picture industry sustainable as a profession for working class performers.”

-SAG-AFTRA President Fran Drescher said the studios believed they could outlast actors.
+SAG-AFTRA President Fran Drescher said the studios believed they could outlast actors by waiting more than two months before initiating talks.

-Crabtree-Ireland and Drescher would not give specifics on who disapproved of the deal, and what issues kept them from voting yes.
+Crabtree-Ireland and Drescher would not give specifics on who disapproved of the deal, and why.
 The board vote was weighted, so it’s not immediately clear how many people voted against approval.

 Overall, the happy scene at SAG-AFTRA’s Los Angeles headquarters was as different as can be from the defiant, angry tone of a news conference in the same room in July, when guild leaders announced that actors would join writers in a historic strike that shook the industry.